 Being mindful means that we notice what’s happening with our breath, in our bodies, in our mind.
 It’s okay to feel how we feel—sad, anxious, nervous, angry.
 We just need help to identify the feeling—build self-awareness—without judgement.

 Then we can make a mindful choice, and use a tool—like a breath, a stretch, an imagination vacation, or positive affirmation—to help us positively self-regulate.

 A good starting point is to choose few cards from the Y4C deck and practice them together.
 This set makes a good group:

 In the video below, you can see how these poses flow together, and extend into more poses.
 Find more poses in the card deck, which is available for any family to purchase from Amazon.

 Read More About Mindfulness

 Charter Moms Chats

-For more ideas about summer experiences you can do while learning at home with your kids, visit the main page, Charter a Summer of Learning.
+For more ideas about learning experiences you can do at home with your kids, visit the main page, Charter a Voyage of Learning.
 We have several posts about social emotional wellness, including Digital Parenting, Making Faces, and Grumpy Pants.